In 2009, the University was awarded almost £2 million in

 recognition of our research excellence.
 This was a testament

 to our hard working staff, and a mark of the University’s constant

 drive for discovery and innovation.

-The Higher Education Funding
+The Higher Education Funding Council for

-Council for England (HEFCE) announced the funding
+England (HEFCE) announced the funding allocation for UK

-for Wolverhampton’s Quality Research (QR).
+Quality Research (QR).